-In Sierra Leone, a community extremely hostile to Christianity received the Gospel of Christ after Christians ministered to them during a health crisis.
+In Sierra Leone, a community extremely hostile to Christianity received the Gospel after followers of Christ ministered to them during a health crisis.

 Corrie ten Boom was still grieving her sister, when she gladly offered Bestie's now vacant bad space to a Russian woman who had no where to sleep in prison but was turned away unkindly by everyone else.

 Jim and Betty were a young missionary couple in Ecuador.
 And even as they went about preaching the gospel at Jungle Stations, they were also committed to helping those in need with first-aid medical treatment, treating malaria, teaching sanitation amongst other things.

 During the 1911 Chinese revolution, many people in Shensi lost their lives.
 But from far away Peking, J. C. Keyte who had just arrived from furlough led a rescue party at a great risk to Shensi so as to save fellow missionaries, while the doctors stayed back to help and save many who were sick and wounded including the daughter of a known archenemy of Christianity.